 By filing IRS Form 2553, you elect to have your C-corporation or LLC treated as an S-corporation for federal tax purposes.
-S-corps are corporate entities like C-corps, with tax treatment being the biggest difference.
+S-corps are corporate entities like C-corps but they’re taxed significantly differently.

 S-corporations are pass-through entities.
 This means that S-corps don’t pay a corporate tax.
 Instead, shareholders report their share of the business’s income, losses, credits, and deductions on their personal income tax returns.
 The income gets taxed at the shareholders’ personal income tax rates.

-Starting in 2019, with a series of business tax cuts taking effect, owners of S-corps and other pass-through entities can deduct 20% of their net business income before taxes are calculated.
+In 2019 when a series of business tax cuts took effect, owners of S-corps and other pass-through entities were given the option to deduct 20% of their net business income before taxes are calculated.

-C-corps and LLCs can file Form 2553 to elect S-corp tax status.
-If you have an LLC, filing Form 2553 won’t completely change that.
-From a legal standpoint, your company will still be an LLC.
+C-corps and LLCs can follow our IRS Form 2553 instructions to elect S-corp tax status.
+If you have an LLC, filing this form won’t completely change anything from a legal standpoint, your company will still be an LLC.
 However, for federal tax purposes, you’ll be taxed as an S-corp.

 You’re eligible to file Form 2553 if all of the following are true: